 “Although it cannot be excluded that some harm may occur at later stages, this study did not demonstrate any health concerns associated with long-term use of [e-cigarettes] in relatively young users who did not also smoke tobacco,” wrote the authors.

-The first vaping flavor study used data from a 2016 survey of almost 21,000 frequent American vapers to show that fruit and dessert flavors were by far the most popular among all kinds of vapers—even “dual-users” (smokers who also vape).
+The flavor study led by Christopher Russell used data from a 2016 survey of almost 21,000 frequent American vapers to show that fruit and dessert flavors were by far the most popular among all kinds of vapers—even so-called “dual-users” (smokers who also vape).

-The other paper describes the largest-ever survey of American vapers’ flavor preferences.
+The other paper (by Farsalinos and colleagues) describes the largest-ever survey of American vapers’ flavor preferences.
 More than 69,000 adult vapers participated.
 The survey showed that more than 80 percent of current, former and never smokers who vape preferred fruit or dessert/pastry/bakery flavors.
-And among the exclusive vapers, just 7.7 percent vape tobacco flavors at all.
+And among the vapers who have completely quit smoking, just 7.7 percent prefer to vape tobacco flavors.

-This study used U.S. Census data to show that vaping helps more smokers try to quit, and that smokers who vape succeed at quitting more often.
+The 2017 study used U.S. Census data to show that vaping helps more smokers try to quit, and that smokers who vape succeed at quitting more often.